sansarip/sun-wall/README.md

 ### `yarn cy:open`

-Launches the Cypress test runner in the interactive watch mode.\
+Launches the Cypress test runner GUI in interactive watch mode.\
-You'll be able to select the component tests in the Cypress GUI.
+The component tests should be selectable.

 ### `yarn cy:run`

-Runs the component tests in headless mode.
+Runs the Cypress component tests in headless mode.

 ### `yarn build`